italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

   * - **20**
     - The Relying Party notifies the Wallet Instance that the operation ends successfully.

 Authorization Request Details
 -----------------------------
-In a Cross Device Flow, a QR Code is shown by the Relying Party to the User in order to issue the Authorization Request.
+In the Cross Device Flow, a QR Code is shown by the Relying Party to the User in order to issue the Authorization Request.

 The User frames the QR Code using the Wallet Instance, then grants the consent to release their attributes to the RP.